sman591/resume/README.md

 # Deployment

 This site is currently hosted on GitHub pages.
-You can deply via ```grunt gh-pages```.
+You can deply via ```yarn deploy```.
 For further details, see [grunt-gh-pages](https://github.com/tschaub/grunt-gh-pages).